SmushyTaco/Drugs/README.md

 # Drugs
-This mod will be updated here but will not be on modding platforms such as Curseforge because they won't accept my hard work.
+This mod will be updated here but will not be on modding platforms such as CurseForge because they won't accept my hard work.